YxJannis/audio_stego_wt/README.md

 # Audio Steganography
 Experimental code for embedding steganographic messages in audio signals using
-- Discrete/Continuous Wavelet Transform
+- (multilevel) Discrete Wavelet Transform
 - Echo Hiding
-- Spread Spectrum encoding
+- Spread Spectrum embedding

 standalone or in conjunction with each other.

 Furthermore, some methods for steganalysis were tested and analyzed.